 Sportify Poker

-From the very start, Pokahnights has been committed to making poker accessible, competitive, and recognized as a true mind sport.
-Based on stats, experience, and game analysis, it’s clear that poker is fundamentally a skill game.
-That vision was confirmed in 2024, when poker was officially recognized as a mind sport by the IMSA.
+From the beginning, Pokahnights has strived to make poker accessible, competitive, and a mind sport.
+Based on statistics, experience, and game analysis, we can conclude that poker is fundamentally a skill game.
+This vision was confirmed in 2024 when poker was officially recognized as a mind sport by the IMSA.

-Today, we're working toward the full sportification of poker.
+Today we are working on the full sportification of poker.

-Soon, all Pokahnights players will get access to personal results, rankings, competitions, and their own achievements page.
-This ambitious project is being developed in collaboration with Days of Poker, a new and carefully crafted media platform for the global poker scene.
+Soon, all Pokahnights players will have access to personal results, rankings, competitions, and their own achievements page.
+We're collaborating with Days of Poker, a new and carefully crafted media platform for the global poker scene, to realize this ambitious project.

 Pokahchamp

-Since 2009, the Pokahchamp has been the traditional season finale of the Pokahnights year.
-In this championship tournament the club’s top players battle for the title.
-In 2025, the event received a major upgrade in terms of qualification, fully aligned with the Sportify Poker principles.
-And of course, Pokahchamp finalists can look forward to an attractive added prize pool.
+Since 2009, the Pokahchamp has traditionally concluded the Pokahnights year: a final tournament where the club's top players compete for the title.
+In 2025, the event received a major update regarding qualification, fully in line with Sportify Poker principles.
+We will, of course, provide an attractive added prize pool for the Pokahchamp finalists.

 All Time

-In 2023, we introduced the €50 Club Poker events to our club circuit.
-Since then, we’ve carefully tracked every tournament result and built a comprehensive ranking based on this database.
-In the coming years, this will serve as the foundation for expanding the full Sportify Poker concept.
+In 2023, we introduced the €50 club poker events within the club circuit.
+Since then, we've carefully tracked all tournament results and built a comprehensive ranking based on this database.
+This will form the basis for further expanding the entire Sportify Poker concept in the coming years.

 3 basic principles for points

-When awarding points for Pokahnights Achievements that are used to calculate a player’s monthly score we follow three core principles: only event achievements count, the status of an achievement sets the maximum score, and every player competes on equal footing each month.
+When awarding points for Pokahnights Achievements, which are used to determine a player's monthly score, we follow three basic principles: points are awarded only for event achievements, the status of an achievement determines the maximum, and everyone competes on an equal footing each month.

 Only for Event Achievements!

-Pokah League points, class rankings, and progression to Pokahchamp are based exclusively on Event Achievements.
-There are many other collectable achievements, but they have no impact on your points.
-This keeps everything clear and easy to follow for everyone.
+Pokah League points, the associated classes, and advancement to Pokahchamp are calculated solely based on Event Achievements.
+There are many other collectible achievements, but they don't impact points.
+This keeps things clear and transparent for everyone.

 Status determines points!

-The number of points you earn for Event Achievements depends on your Lifetime status.
-You can never score more points for an achievement than your status allows.
-This rewards players with play regularly and consistently achieve good results.
+The number of points you earn for completing Event Achievements depends on your lifetime status.
+You can never earn more points for an achievement than your lifetime status allows.
+This rewards players who are consistent in their play and consistently achieve good results .

-The number of ITM achievements in a given month determines the maximum points you can earn for any achievement.
-Each ITM unlocks the next level.
-This ensures all players compete on equal footing.
-At the start of each new month, every player's ITM counter resets.
+The number of ITM achievements in a given month determines the maximum number of points you can earn for an achievement.
+Each ITM that month, you can advance to a higher level.
+This ensures that all players have a level playing field .
+The following month, the ITM counter is reset for all players.

-The more ITM achievements you earn in a month, the more points you can score.
-Your Lifetime status combined with your monthly ITM count determines how many points you receive for each achievement.
+The more ITM performance you achieve in a month, the more points you can get: your lifetime status of an achievement in combination with your monthly number of ITMs determines the number of points you receive for an achievement.

 Status

-Each achievement follows a lifetime flow.
-This flow defines how many times you need to hit a specific achievement before leveling up to the next status.
-There are five status levels: Micro, Low, Mid, High, and Ultra.
+Each achievement has a lifetime flow.
+This flow determines how many hits you need to complete a specific achievement before advancing to the next status.
+There are five status levels: micro, low, mid, high, and ultra.

 Classes and Pokahchamp

-Event Achievements specifically have a point value based on their status.
-These points decide which class a player will compete in and whether they can secure a ticket to the Pokahchamp.
+The event achievements themselves also have a point value, depending on their status.
+These points determine the class a player will play in and whether or not they can earn a ticket to the Pokahchamp.

 EXAMPLE 1 - NO ULTRA SCORE FOR RALF'S WIN

-This month, Ralf earned 2 achievements: one ITM and a Top 10 finish.
-He’s been a club member for over 10 years and has won more than 20 live events, earning him the lifetime Ultra status for both the Win and ITM achievements.
-Yesterday, he won another event and picked up 36 points… Why?
+Ralf earned two achievements this month : one ITM and a top 10.
+He's been a member of the club for over 10 years and has won over 20 live events, earning him lifetime Ultra status with the Win achievement and, of course, the ITM achievement.
+Yesterday, he won another event, earning 36 points...
+Why?

 It was Ralf's second ITM achievement this month.
-This means that he can score maximum points in the Low status of the achievements.
-Both his ITM and Win are at Ultra but these points are not awarded because it is only about the second ITM.
-So that's 12 points for the ITM and 24 for the Win, good for a total of 36 points.
+This means he can score maximum points in the Low status of the achievements.
+Both his ITM and his Win are on Ultra, but these points are not awarded because this is only for the second ITM.
+That means 12 points for the ITM and 24 for the Win, good for a total of 36 points.

-Isabelle has collected dozens of TOP 3 achievements in the club, but has not been able to get a Win yet.
-This month she was on a roll with 7 ITM finishes, but still no Win ... until yesterday where she crushed a big field and took home her very first Pokahnights Win.
+Isabelle has already collected dozens of TOP 3 achievements in the club, but she just can't seem to get a win.
+This month, she was on a roll again, playing ITM seven times , unfortunately still without a win... until yesterday, when she cleared a large field and took home her very first Pokahnights win .
 Good for 43 points.
 Why?

-Even though her ITM counter this month was at 7 already, normally good for Ultra scores, she got only 19 points for the Win.
-After all, it was her first Win ever, so her lifetime status for the Win is Micro, so she cannot get more points than the Micro points.
-For the ITM she did of course get the Ultra score, which is lifetime on Ultra ánd it was already her 8th ITM yesterday so GG and 24 points there, good for a total of 43 points.
+Even though her ITM score was already at 7 this month, normally good for Ultra scores, she only received 19 points for the Win .
+It was her first Win ever, so her lifetime status for the Win is set to Micro, meaning she can't get more points than the Micro.
+She did, of course, receive the Ultra score for the ITM, which is Ultra for life, and yesterday was already her 8th ITM, so GG, and 24 points there , good for a total of 43 points.